hafixah5/Customer-Segmentation/README.md

 :point_right: model.h5

-:point_right: pickle_files folder that contain encoded features
+:point_right: pickle_files folder that contains encoded features

+:point_right: photos folder which contains the following images:
+- classification report
+- epoch accuracy and epoch loss (from tensorboard)
+- model accuracy and model loss (plotted in python)
+- model architecture

 ##  :rocket:  Project Usage
 1) This project is done using Python 3.8 on Spyder.